 Sometimes We Take Detours

 Sometimes though, detours happen.
-Some of them are approved by the Lord.
+The Lord even approves some of them.
 Like in Jacob’s case in the scriptures we read.
 While others come because of choices we make.

 When I graduated from college God had a plan for my wife and me.
 We weren’t willing to listen to His plan and tried multiple things on our own to get into the ministry.

-We ended up stuck in a detour for 2 years.
-Then we decided to start walking through the doors that God was opening for us.
+We stayed stuck in that detour for 2 years.
+Finally we decided to start walking through the doors God was opening for us.
 Then we found ourselves in the center of His will as we ministered as children’s evangelists.

-If we had stayed on the detour we had created for ourselves things would have been very different.
-We may have never been involved in leading hundreds of children to the Lord.
+If we had stayed on the detour we created for ourselves things would have been very different.
+God may not have used us in leading hundreds of children to the Lord.

 We become complacent and all of a sudden the good things God gave us in our journey become our taskmasters.
 It started out great for the nation of Israel, but they overstayed their welcome.